jcallura/jcallura.github.io/README.md

-# jcallura.github.io
+# Jonathan Callura
-This is a website to host my personal projects
+This is a website to host my projects